mantil-io/go-lambda-examples/pt2/README.md

 In *function.tf* we first careate IAM role and attach [AWSLambdaBasicExecutionRole](terraform/function.tf#L24) which gives function permission to upload logs to CloudWatch.
 Other common Lambda roles can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html).

 After that we define Cloudwatch [log group](terraform/function.tf#L30-L33) for the function.
 The function can create a log group on its own if it doesn't exists.
-We create it upfront here to make it part of the terrafrom managed resources.
+We create it upfront here to make it part of the terraform managed resources.
 So it will be deleted by terraform on infrastructure destroy.

 For building [function](terraform/function.tf#L36-L48) we use deployment package which we prepared in *handler* folder. [source_code_hash](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function#source_code_hash) directive will trigger function code update whenever file hash changes.